-The Lynchburg College community has a clear sense of who we are and the will to accomplish our goals.
+The University of Lynchburg community has a clear sense of who we are and the will to accomplish our goals.
 Our purpose in strategic planning is to enhance the LC experience, not transform it radically.
 As we respond to the economy and limited resources, we must identify the short- and long-term initiatives that will benefit our students the most, with both immediacy and consideration for the future.
-Strategic planning allows us to make choices that promise the greatest benefit to the College.
+Strategic planning allows us to make choices that promise the greatest benefit to the University.

 Strategic planning might best be described as a process of self-determination.
 What are our institutional strengths and weaknesses?
 Is our current mission consistent with our values and traditions?
 Are we envisioning our future strategically, keeping in mind ever-changing demographics, economic uncertainty, and the challenges and opportunities posed by future generations of students?

-The Lynchburg College Board of Trustees began asking these important questions – and many more – in the spring of 2015.
-The board continued its conversation with students, faculty, staff, and leadership at a fall retreat.
-These extraordinary discussions began a planning process that is designed to set our course and ensure that Lynchburg College will not only survive, but thrive, as one of the nation’s preeminent mid-sized universities, combining the best of the liberal arts and residential traditions with critical and needed graduate and professional programs.
+The University of Lynchburg Board of Trustees began asking these important questions – and many more – in the spring of 2015.
+The Board continued its conversation with students, faculty, staff, and leadership at a fall retreat.
+These extraordinary discussions began a planning process that is designed to set our course and ensure that the University will not only survive but thrive, as one of the nation’s preeminent mid-sized universities, combining the best of the liberal arts and residential traditions with critical and needed graduate and professional programs.

-What quickly emerged from the Board retreat were four areas of focus: The Lynchburg College Experience and Culture; Academic and Co-Curricular Programs; Facilities and Technology; and the College’s Fiscal Health and Well-being.
-Through a series of open forums and online discussions, the strategic planning team posed a series of questions to our community of students, alumni, faculty and staff.
-Over the course of many months, countless working groups have synthesized and refined the many responses into Vision 2020, which focuses on the primary goal of Engagement with the critical supporting goals of Facilities/Infrastructure and Stewardship.
+What quickly emerged from the Board retreat were four areas of focus: The University of Lynchburg Experience and Culture; Academic and Co-Curricular Programs; Facilities and Technology; and the University’s Fiscal Health and Well-being.
+Through a series of open forums and online discussions, the strategic planning team posed a series of questions to our community of students, alumni, faculty, and staff.
+Over the course of many months, countless working groups have synthesized and refined the many responses into Vision 2020+, which focuses on the primary goal of Engagement with the critical supporting goals of Facilities/Infrastructure and Stewardship.

-Vision 2020 ensures that the identity, traditions, and values of Lynchburg College – the essential foundations of the institution – will best be maintained while allowing for intentional growth to an undergraduate population of approximately 2,500 and a graduate population of 1,000.
+Vision 2020+ ensures that the identity, traditions, and values of the University of Lynchburg – the essential foundations of the institution – will best be maintained while allowing for intentional growth to an undergraduate population of approximately 2,500 and a graduate population of 1,000.

-From its beginnings in the spring of 2016 when the Board of Trustees began to develop priorities, Vision 2020 has involved nearly 1,000 members of the College community.
+From its beginnings in the spring of 2016 when the Board of Trustees began to develop priorities, Vision 2020 has involved nearly 1,000 members of the University community.

 - Strategic Planning Team reviews competitor data, recommends consideration of university status